 Cherny and Madan [CM10] proposed the conic finance framework for pricing non-dividend paying securities using static acceptability indices.
-In [BCIR13], the authors generalized such technique to a dynamic framework that allows cash flows to pay dividends and be subjected to transaction costs by using dynamic coherent acceptability indices that were obtained in [BCZ14].
+In [BCIR13], the authors generalized such technique to a dynamic framework that allows cashflows to pay dividends and be subjected to transaction costs by using dynamic coherent acceptability indices that were obtained in [BCZ14].
 Nevertheless, in [AS08] and [RGS13], the authors presented a systematic criticism to the positive homogeneity and sublinearity assumptions frequently adopted in the framework of coherent risk measures, and Bion-Nadal [BN09] introduced a dynamic approach to bid and ask prices taking into account both transaction costs and liquidity risk, based on Time Consistent Pricing Procedures.
 In this section, we will build a market model in which the securities are priced by an acceptability method.
-Such set-up is subjected to transaction costs and liquidity risk, by using the dynamic quasi-concave acceptability indices via g-expectations we developed earlier.
+This set-up accounts for transaction costs and liquidity risk, by using the dynamic quasi-concave acceptability indices via g-expectations we developed earlier.